 - 5.1.3.
-The owner, developer and their shareholders, directors, officers, partners, and members, as applicable, with previous participation in the program, or any other low-income housing program, must demonstrate (through a certification letter from the Director of the Authority's Audit and Compliance Department) that they comply with all applicable compliance requirements and that, as of the most recent audit/compliance review, there is no outstanding finding of noncompliance (including any fees due to the Authority) in another project that received Tax Credits, or any other funds managed by the Authority, and in which they have an interest or participation. - 5.1.4.
-Pursuant to Act No. 237-2004, as amended, 3 L.P.R.A. § 8611, et seq., known as Establishment of Uniform Parameters in the Process of Contracting Professional and Consulting Services for Puerto Rico Government Agencies and Entities, Act No. 1-2012, as amended, 3 L.P.R.A. § 1854, et seq., known as the Puerto Rico Government Ethics Code of 2011, and/or Act No. 2-2018, 3 L.P.R.A. § 1881 et sea., known as the Anti-Corruption Code for the New Puerto Rico, Applicants will be required to certify that no officer, agent, or employee of the Government of Puerto Rico, or its Government Entities and Instrumentalities, has a monetary interest in the Application or has participated in contract negotiations on behalf of the Government of Puerto Rico; that the Application is made in good faith without fraud, collusion, or connection of any kind with any other Applicants; that the Applicant is competing solely on its own behalf without connection with, or obligation to, any undisclosed person or firm; and that the Applicant has not been convicted or plead quilty in a state of federal court or any other jurisdiction of the United States of America, of the crimes described in Act 2-2018.
+The owner, developer and their shareholders, directors, officers, partners, and members, as applicable, with previous participation in the program, or any other low-income housing program, must demonstrate (through a certification letter from the Director of the Authority's Federal Funds Compliance Office) that they comply with all applicable compliance requirements and that there is no outstanding finding of noncompliance (including any fees due to the Authority) in another project that received Tax Credits, or any other funds managed by the Authority, and in which they have an interest, participation, ownership or management. - 5.1.4.
+Pursuant to Act No. 237-2004, as amended, 3 L.P.R.A. § 8611, et seq., known as Establishment of Uniform Parameters in the Process of Contracting Professional and Consulting Services for Puerto Rico Government Agencies and Entities, Act No. 1-2012, as amended, 3 L.P.R.A. § 1854, et seq., known as the Puerto Rico Government Ethics Code of 2011, and/or Act No. 2-2018, 3 L.P.R.A. § 1881 et seq., known as the Anti-Corruption Code for the New Puerto Rico, Applicants will be required to certify that no officer, agent, or employee of the Government of Puerto Rico, or its Government Entities and Instrumentalities, has a monetary interest in the Application or has participated in contract negotiations on behalf of the Government of Puerto Rico; that the Application is made in good faith without fraud, collusion, or connection of any kind with any other Applicants; that the Applicant is competing solely on its own behalf without connection with, or obligation to, any undisclosed person or firm; and that the Applicant has not been convicted or plead guilty in a state of federal court or any other jurisdiction of the United States of America, of the crimes described in Act 2-2018.
 For compliance with this mandatory requirement, the Applicant shall submit the following forms with the Application: - 5.1.4.1.
-Non-Conflict of Interest Certification (Exhibit W) - 5.1.4.2.
-Non-Conflict of Interest on Existing or Pending Contracts Certification (Exhibit X) - 5.1.4.3.
-Limited Denial of Participation Affidavit (Exhibit Y) - 5.1.4.4.
-Certification Regarding Debarment Suspension, Ineligibility, and Voluntary Exclusion duly completed and notarized (Exhibit Z). - 5.1.4.5.
-Certification Regarding Debarment Suspension, Ineligibility, and Voluntary Exclusion) duly completed and notarized (Exhibit AA).
+Non-Conflict of Interest Certification (Exhibit X) - 5.1.4.2.
+Non-Conflict of Interest on Existing or Pending Contracts Certification (Exhibit Y) - 5.1.4.3.
+Limited Denial of Participation Affidavit (Exhibit Z) - 5.1.4.4.
+Certification Regarding Debarment Suspension, Ineligibility, and Voluntary Exclusion duly completed and notarized (Exhibit AA). - 5.1.4.5.
+Certification Regarding Debarment Suspension, Ineligibility, and Voluntary Exclusion) duly completed and notarized (Exhibit BB).